-- 1. The Applicant has filed an application for suspension of action, pending the outcome of management evaluation, of the implementation of the decision to impose on her a 31-day period of ineligibility for re-employment on a temporary appointment after the expiration of her current fixed-term appointment. - 2.
-The request for management evaluation and the present application for suspension of action were filed on 2 November 2011.
-The contested decision will go into effect on 4 November 2011. - 3.
-The present application was transmitted to the Respondent on 2 November 2011.
+1. The Applicant has filed an application for suspension of action, pending the outcome of management evaluation, of the implementation of the decision to impose on her a 31-day period of ineligibility for re-employment on a temporary appointment after the expiration of her fixed-term appointment.

+2. The Applicant's contract expired on 31 October 2011.
+She submits that she was made aware of the contested decision on 1 November 2011.
+On the same day, she filed her request for management evaluation and the present application for suspension of action.

+3. The application was transmitted to the Respondent on 1 November 2011.
 The Respondent was required by the Tribunal to file its reply by 5 p.m., 3 November 2011.
-The Tribunal also issued Order No. 261 (NY/2011), requiring the Applicant to provide additional information regarding the author of the contested decision and a copy of the document, if any, by which the Applicant was notified of it.
+The Tribunal also issued Order No. 260 (NY/2011), requiring the Applicant to provide additional information regarding the author of the contested decision and a copy of the document, if any, by which the Applicant was notified of it.
 The Respondent was ordered to advise the Tribunal of the date and method of publication of ST/AI/2010/4/Rev.1 (Revised administrative instruction on temporary vacancies), on which the contested decision is based.
 The Applicant subsequently sought and was granted leave to submit a brief response to the Respondent's reply.
 Both parties duly complied with the Tribunal's orders.